No9005/universityJobDay/README.md

 This software was developed for the universityJobDay.
 Its purpose is to give young students an idea of online questionnairs, dashboards and AI-alike applications for market research.
+After starting the program, you can participate in a survey (locally on your computer) and then analyze the collected data in an interactive dashboard.
+Due to data protection regulations, this project is delivered with an empty database which first has to be filled with your data (by answering the questionnaire several times).

 For the sake of simplicity, the project was shortened to a single file (app.py), which completely manages the backend.